Siderosis: Signs and symptoms

-Pulmonary siderosis doesn't usually cause harmful scar tissue formation within the lungs, which is why it said to be non-fibrotic condition, unlike asbestosis for example, and has also been called "benign pneumoconiosis".
+Pulmonary siderosis does not usually cause harmful scar tissue formation within the lungs, which is why it said to be non-fibrotic condition, unlike asbestosis for example, and has also been called "benign pneumoconiosis".

 Mild to moderate scarring of the lungs has been found in unusual cases of pulmonary siderosis.
 These people have had persistent breathlessness, coughing and decreased lung function.
 However, people in occupations where they are exposed to iron (or rust) dust are usually also exposed to other forms of dust such as silica, which upon repeated inhalation is known to cause dangerous silicosis.
 Because of this, it is not known for certain whether the inhalation of pure iron or rust can cause detrimental scarring of the lungs that has been seen in some cases of pulmonary siderosis.
 Still, studies have shown lack of silica in tissue samples collected from people with pulmonary siderosis.
 This indicates that iron alone is enough to cause damage to the lungs.

 Symptoms usually appear after a number of years, but may rarely appear within a year.

 Eye exposure to iron dust can also cause another form of siderosis, "ocular siderosis" or "siderosis bulbi", which can cause eye discoloration, but also eye damage, like cataracts and night blindness.
 This happens via the corrosive effects of iron.